 Organizations need to budget staff resources for successful adoption programs.
 If adopters can't find anyone to help them meet animals and answer questions, they will walk away frustrated.
-Unanswered e-mails and phone calls diffuse good intentions and send potential adopters elsewhere.
+Unanswered emails and phone calls send potential adopters elsewhere, despite their good intentions.
 Keep in mind that adoption events are staff- and volunteer-intensive.
 Be strategic about the events you choose to attend so you can manage your staff resources and provide great customer service.